TomStuart92/CV/README.md

 **The short version** - I once thought it was a good idea to travel from Sydney to London without flying.
 As it turns out it's a really long way.

-**The long version** - I’m a twenty-four year old Australian/Brit who has moved back to the UK after ten years in Australia.
+**The slightly less short version** - I’m a twenty-four year old Australian/Brit who has moved back to the UK after ten years in Australia.
 Up to this point, I studied Theoretical Physics, climbed a few mountains, completed the Kokoda Trek in six days, worked at a consultancy in Data Analytics and as a researcher at the Houses of Parliament, and ran a wine cellar for two years.

 Since August 2016, I have been studying at Makers Academy, learning a whole host of new languages, methodologies and best practices.
-Having just graduated, I'm now looking to continue my journey with my first junior developer job.
+Having just graduated, I'm now looking to continue my coding journey with my first junior developer job.

 ## Skills